 - Preparing food or drinks.

-If you feel you would benefit from equipment or minor adaptations please telephone our customer advisors on 0300 4560111.
-The customer advisor will ask you some questions and may provide details of where you can obtain support.
-You will be offered an assessment by an occupational therapist or a customer coordinator to help identify the best solution for you and give you information and advice.
+We may provide details of where you can obtain support.
+You may be offered an assessment by an occupational therapist or a customer coordinator to help identify the best solution for you and give you information and advice.

 Is there a charge for equipment and adaptations?

 There is no charge for equipment and minor adaptations provided by Wiltshire Council.
-Larger adaptations may be provided via Disabled Facilities Grants that will require you to undertake a financial assessment.
+Larger adaptations, such as stairlifts and wet floor showers, may be provided via Disabled Facilities Grants that will require you to undertake a financial assessment.

 If you prefer not to have the equipment the council offers as standard, you have the option to have the cost of the equipment as a direct payment.
 You can then use the money from the direct payment towards alternative equipment provided the council agrees that the equipment meets your needs.